paganini2008/springplayer/README.md

 # Springplayer Project
-### SpringPlayer is a scaffolding work for developing SpringCloud Framework
+### SpringPlayer is a scaffolding project for developing SpringCloud Framework.
+It can help developer raise developing efficiency quickly.

 ``` shell
 springplayer